 Action Syntax Description Configure or show the default domain name(s) domain [list delall] domain [{add (-m) del} <domain>]</domain> Lists, adds, or deletes default domain names in the protector.
-Parameters: list: displays a list of configured default domain names in the protector • delall: deletes all default domain names set in the protector add: adds a default domain name specified by &lt;domain&gt; to the protector Use the -m switch to set a domain as main.
+Parameters: list: displays a list of configured default domain names in the protector delall: deletes all default domain names set in the protector add: adds a default domain name specified by <domain> to the protector Use the -m switch to set a domain as main.
 The main domain is the domain that the protector is actually is a member of.
 Without the 1m switch a search domain is created.
 For the protector to resolve a domain this domain is searched as well.
-There may be many search domains, but only one main domain. del: deletes the default domain name denoted by &lt;domain&gt; from the protector example.com Configure or show the default gateway gateway <ip_address> gateway [list delete</ip_address> By default, displays the current defined gateway.
+There may be many search domains, but only one main domain.</domain> del: deletes the default domain name denoted by <domain> from the protector</domain> Forcepoint1# domain add example.com Configure or show the default gateway gateway <ip_address> gateway [list delete</ip_address> By default, displays the current defined gateway.
 Using the parameters, it is possible to set or delete the default gateway of the protector.
-Parameters: • ipaddr: when given, the ipaddr is used as a default gateway for the protector. list: shows the configured default gateway. delete: deletes the defined default gateway.
+Parameters: ipaddr: when given, the ipaddr is used as a default gateway for the protector. list: shows the configured default gateway. delete: deletes the defined default gateway.
 If this command is run from a remote SSH session, the session may terminate.
 Forcepoint1# gateway 192.168.10.254

 Action Syntax Description Configure or show the hostname hostname <name></name> Displays the current hostname.
 The parameter can also set a unique name by which to identify the protector.
 Parameters: If a name is given, the hostname is set to the given name.
 Otherwise, the hostname is displayed.
 Forcepoint1# hostname 1Tokyo Configure or show interface information iface [list] iface ifname [ip Configures and displays the protector's network interface information.
 When invoked without arguments or with the list option, the command displays a list of all available interfaces in the system.
 When invoked with only an interface name, the command shows detailed information about that interface.
-Any other invocation method configures the interface denoted in ifname . to the interface.
+Any other invocation method configures the interface denoted in ifname .
+Use a console connection to the protector when using this command to configure the management interface, (and not a remote SSH connection).
+Using the latter may terminate the session to the protector.
+In addition, if the IP address is changed, it may be required to re-establish secure communication with the Forcepoint DLP server (by re- running the configuration wizard).
+Parameters: ip: the IP address assigned to the interface.
 This option is valid only for the management interface.
-When setting ip , the prefix and bcast options must also be set.
+When setting ip, the prefix and bcast options must also be set.